Jean-njoroge/Machine-Learning-Resources/supervised_learning/README.md

 ## What is Supervised Learning

+Majority of applied machine learning uses supervised learning.
+Supervised learning is where you have input variables (X) and an output variable (Y ) and you use an algorithm to learn the mapping function from the input to the output.

 Supervised learning is typically done in the context of:
 1. **Classification**, when we want to map input to output labels, or
 2. **Regression** when we want to map input to a continuous output